 My love for Beauty and the Beast was cemented when my dad surprised me when I was about 12 and took me to my very first real live musical – Beauty and the Beast at Kennedy Center.
 I was in awe.
 And I still have the sweatshirt in a box of keep forever somewhere stuff.

 Disney has done some incredible things with Beauty and the Beast in the past few years with the addition of the Be Our Guest restaurant in the Magic Kingdom.
 If you’ve never been, it’s a must-do next time you’re there.
 Get your reservation as early as possible because they book up fast.

 And if you can’t get one, try again 24 hours before the day you want to visit and you might get lucky.
 We picked up a reservation for our trip to Disney World 24 hours before and while it was a late night dinner (like 9PM), it was still an amazing experience.

 If you’ve already been to Be Our Guest, try one of the other Disney character dining meals I talk about in this post!

 Show up before your reservation.
-The castle itself has a lot to explore inside and outside for young kids from a gorgeous stained glass window (like in the movie) to stone statues and lights.
+The castle itself has a lot to explore inside and outside from a gorgeous stained glass window (like in the movie) to stone statues, lights, and armored knights.
 My son was so mad that we had to go inside immediately and ended up going back outside after we ordered because he wanted to hang out.

 Be Our Guest Restaurant Food